JuliaSparse/Pardiso.jl/README.md

 The symbols `:T` or `:C` can be added as an extra argument to solve the transposed or the conjugate transposed system of equations, respectively.

-Here is a contrived example of solving a system of real equations with two right hand sides:
+Here is an example of solving a system of real equations with two right hand sides:

 ```jl
 ps = PardisoSolver()